elhamhassan90/Enterprise-Level-Monitoring-Project/README.md

 #pywinrm install (package requird for linux to deal with windows)
 sudo apt install python3-pip -y
 ```
-as serevr is **ofline** you can download PyWinRM and its dependencies on a device with internet access, then transfer and install it on the offline server.
+As the server is **offline**, you can download PyWinRM and its dependencies on a device with internet access, then transfer and install them on the offline server.

-so on your online device
+So on your online device, do:

 ```
 mkdir pywinrm_offline   # Create a folder to store PyWinRM packages cd pywinrm_offline pip download pywinrm    # Download PyWinRM and its dependencies scp *.whl ansible1@192.168.142.222:/tmp/pywinrm_offline/          # Transfer all downloaded files to the offline server
 ```

 On the offline Ansible control server:

 ```
 cd /tmp/pywinrm_offline
 pip install --user --no-index --find-links=. pywinrm   #--no-index option tells pip to avoid looking online, and --find-links= points to the local folder containing the packages. pip show pywinrm | grep Version
 ```